rainapark/-dhfinalproject-park-raina/README.md

 </ol>
 <h1 id="header-1">Secondary Sources of Style Rules</h1>

 <p><strong>Source Summary:</strong> Zinsser's book on writing well provides both a comprehensive guide to writing nonfiction and a useful writer's reference.
 He starts with an overview of the writing craft and moves into specific nonfiction writing forms.
-The book wraps up with the important attitudes that good writers develop.
+The book wraps up with the important attitudes that good writers develop.</p>

+<p><strong>Metadata:</strong></p>
+<p>The Classic Guide to Writing Nonfiction</p>
+<p>25th Anniversary Edition</p>
+<p>ISBN 0-06-000664-1</p>
+<p>Designed by Alma Orenstein</p>
+<p>Author: Zinsser, William Knowlton</p>
+<p>First HarperResource Quill edition published 2001</p>
+<p>A HarperResource Book </p>
+<p>An Imprint of HarperCollinsPublishers </p>
+<p>On writing well.
+Sixth Edition, revised and updated.
+Copyright © 1976, 1980,
+1985, 1988, 1990, 1994, 1998, 2001 by William K. Zinsser.
+All rights reserved.
+Printed in the United States of America.
+No part of this book may be used or re- produced in any manner whatsoever without written permission except in the case of brief quotations embodied in critical articles and reviews.
+For information ad- dress HarperCollins Publishers Inc., 10 East 53rd Street, New York, NY 10022. </p>

 <p><em>Bibliography</em></p>
 <p>Zinsser, William, 1922-2015.
 On Writing Well : an Informal Guide to Writing Nonfiction.
 New York, NY :HarperCollins, 1990.</p>